Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 }
 ```

 This code validates that the issuer of the token sent, by its client, to the Web API, can be trusted.
-This code enables both v1.0 and v2.0 tokens.
+This code enables your Web API to accept both v1.0 and v2.0 tokens, which might be useful if you want to migrate your existing Web API from v1.0 to v2.0

 #### Modify the startup.cs file so that the Web API becomes v2.0 multi-tenant app